Tuition and Fees2016-17 Tuition: $975 per hour

 Graduate PLUS Loan:

 Credit-based loan that graduate students can apply for.
 The maximum eligibility is the cost of attendance less other financial aid.
-Origination fee for this is 4.292% and is taken from the loan prior to disbursement, on or after October 1, 2014.
+Origination fee for this is 4.272% and is taken from the loan prior to disbursement, this rate applies to loans disbursed October 1, 2015 through September 30, 2016.
 Interest rate is 7.21%.

 Graduate Annual Limits